iamrahulmahato/master-web-development/projects/Real-time-device-tracker/README.md

-I have added a realtime device tracker | Issue #1623

 # Realtime Device Tracker

 This is a mini project for tracking a device connected to our app in real-time.
 Similar to online delivery apps where you can see the rider's current location, this app smoothly tracks and displays your location continuously.